jerryhgladinet/newdocs/admin/new_admin/tenant_admin.rst

 * **Create a new team folder** by clicking **Add New Team Folder** (+).
 A wizard allows you to choose the underlying storage: existing tenant storage, local file server shares via server agent, remote file servers or cloud storage (S3, Azure Blob, Wasabi, etc.).
 * **Manage an existing team folder** by clicking the **Edit** icon.
 Here you can adjust folder information, collaborators, external sharing, access policies, folder permissions and folder settings.

-``(Screenshot placeholder: tenant‑teamfolders‑overview.png – show the Team Folders page with a list of team folders and an add (+) button.)``
+``(Screenshot placeholder: tenant‑teamfolders‑overview.png – shows the **Team Folders** overview.
+Existing team folders are listed with their names and storage paths.
+A blue **Add New Team Folder** (+) button is located at the top or bottom of the list.)``
-``(Screenshot placeholder: tenant‑teamfolder‑create.png – show the new team folder wizard with storage options such as Existing Tenant Storage, File Servers in LAN, Remote File Servers and Cloud Storage.)``
+``(Screenshot placeholder: tenant‑teamfolder‑create.png – shows the **Add New Team Folder** wizard.
+On the first step you choose the underlying storage from options like **Existing Tenant Storage**, **File Servers in LAN**, **Remote File Servers** and **Cloud Storage (S3/Azure/Wasabi)**.)``
-``(Screenshot placeholder: tenant‑teamfolder‑settings.png – show an existing team folder’s information tab.)`` ``(Screenshot placeholder: tenant‑teamfolder‑collaborators.png – show the Collaborators tab where users and groups are assigned.)``
+``(Screenshot placeholder: tenant‑teamfolder‑settings.png – shows the **Information** tab of a team folder’s settings.
+It displays the folder name, description, storage location and options to enable versioning and attachments.)``
-``(Screenshot placeholder: tenant‑teamfolder‑external‑sharing.png – show the External Sharing settings for a team folder.)`` ``(Screenshot placeholder: tenant‑teamfolder‑permissions.png – show the Folder Permissions matrix for a team folder.)``
+``(Screenshot placeholder: tenant‑teamfolder‑collaborators.png – shows the **Collaborators** tab for a team folder.
+A table lists users and groups assigned to the folder with their permission levels, and an **Add Collaborator** button allows you to invite new users or groups.)``
+``(Screenshot placeholder: tenant‑teamfolder‑external‑sharing.png – shows the **External Sharing** tab of a team folder.
+Toggles let you enable or disable external sharing, require login for shared items, allow public links and set expiration policies.)``
+``(Screenshot placeholder: tenant‑teamfolder‑permissions.png – shows the **Permissions** tab for a team folder.
+A matrix lists users and groups down the rows and permission levels (Read, Write, Full Control) across the columns, with check boxes indicating each assignment.)``

 Device Manager
 --------------

 The **Device Manager** lists devices connected by tenant users (desktops, mobiles and other clients).
 You can disable, wipe or rename devices from this page.

-``(Screenshot placeholder: tenant‑device‑manager.png – show the Device Manager table with devices and available actions.)``
+``(Screenshot placeholder: tenant‑device‑manager.png – shows the **Device Manager** page.
+The table lists devices connected by tenant users with columns for Device Name, User, OS/Client type and Last Access.
+Action buttons let you disable, wipe or rename a device.)``

 User Management
 ---------------